Wall Township, New Jersey: Roads and highways

 A major transportation hub for Central Jersey, Wall Township is crisscrossed by several major highways that travel throughout the state.
 As of May 2010, the township had a total of 200.26 mi of roadways, of which 146.03 mi were maintained by the municipality, 24.91 mi by Monmouth County and 22.78 mi by the New Jersey Department of Transportation and 6.54 mi by the New Jersey Turnpike Authority.

 Two major limited-access highways run through Wall Township: the Garden State Parkway (including interchange 98 for Belmar / Wall) and Interstate 195, which ends at Route 34 and continues as Route 138.
 Several state routes also pass through the township, including Route 18, which begins at a partial-cloverleaf interchange with Route 138, Route 33, Route 34 (with its southern terminus at the interchange of Routes 35 and 70), Route 35, Route 70 (which has its eastern terminus at Route 34 and continues towards the east as Route 35), and Route 71.

-Major county roads that traverse through the township include CR 524 and CR 547.
+Major county roads that traverse through the township include CR 524, CR 547 and CR 549.

 Public transportation

-Busing
+Bus

 Bus service is available from the Garden State Parkway to the Financial District in Lower Manhattan via the Academy Bus Line.
 Monmouth Park & Ride is located in the township off of the Garden State Parkway at mile marker 100.
 It is an express route to New York City during peak rush-hour.

 NJ Transit bus service is available between the township and Philadelphia on the 317 route, with local service offered on the 830 and 836 routes.

 Rail

-NJ Transit offers train service on the North Jersey Coast Line at the Belmar, Spring Lake and Manasquan stations.
+NJ Transit offers passenger train service at stations at Belmar, Manasquan and Spring Lake.
+Commuter service is provided on the North Jersey Coast Line, offering express and local service.
+Diesel service operates from Hoboken Terminal to Bay Head station.
+Electric service operates from New York Penn Station to Long Branch station, where the electrified portion of the line ends.
+Mid-line stations include Newark Penn Station, Newark Liberty International Airport Station and Secaucus Junction.

 Aviation

-Monmouth Executive Airport is located in the township (despite having a Farmingdale address), as it supplies short-distance flights for private jets to surrounding areas.
+Monmouth Executive Airport, which is located in the township (despite having a Farmingdale address), supplies short-distance flights for private jets to surrounding areas.
 The next nearest major commercial airports are Trenton-Mercer Airport, which serves several domestic destinations via Frontier Airlines and located 35 mi west (about 43 minutes drive); and Newark Liberty International Airport, which serves as a major hub for United Airlines and located 40 mi north (about 55 minutes drive) from the center of Wall Township.